biojppm/rapidyaml/README.md

 }
 ```

-It is also possible to parse read-only buffers, but these will be copied over
+It is also possible to parse read-only buffers, but note these will be copied
-to an arena buffer in the tree object, and that buffer copy will be the one
+over to an arena buffer in the tree object, and that buffer copy will be the
-to be parsed:
+one to be parsed:

 ```c++
 // "{foo: 1}" is a read-only buffer; it will be